gavinlyonsrepo/pic_18F47K42_projects/projects/password/README.md

 They have two additional connections (LED+ and LED- or A and K).

 In this example , a 4-pin PCF8574 Interface "backpack" board is attached to LCD.
 It is controlled via the two pin I2C bus.
-Both pins must be held logic high by pull-up resistors.

-The LCD code is in a separate library called "lcd.h" and called "lcd.c".
 The Data is sent in 4-bit mode.
 The upper nibble holds the data and lower nibble of byte manipulates the control bits of LCD(enable and register select).